Aprilia RS4

-The Aprilia RS4 125 (sold as the RS125 since 2016) is a 125 cc class sportbike manufactured by Italian motorcycle firm Aprilia.
+The Aprilia RS4 (sold as the RS since 2016) is a lightweight sportbike manufactured by Italian motorcycle firm Aprilia.
 The four-stroke RS4 125 replaces the extremely popular RS125 two-stroke race replica in Aprilia's lineup.
-The bike is based on the four-stroke version of the Derbi GPR125.
+The bike is based on the four-stroke version of the Derbi GPR.

 Specifications

 The powerplant is an electronically fuel-injected 4 stroke 4 valve DOHC single cylinder, with a balance shaft.
 A race kit is available from the manufacturer that boosts power from the standard 15 bhp to 25 bhp.

-The RS4 125 is available with a quick-shift system similar to the RSV4, in which the engine halts the torque from the engine based on engine rpm, the amount of throttle being applied, and the speed of the bike.
+The RS4 is available with a quick-shift system similar to the RSV4, in which the engine halts the torque from the engine based on engine rpm, the amount of throttle being applied, and the speed of the bike.
 This system allows smooth, fast upshifts without the use of the clutch.
 This is optional on the standard bike, but included with the GP Replica model.

-The chassis is an aluminium perimeter frame with an aluminium swingarm.
+The chassis is a die-cast aluminium perimeter frame with an aluminium swingarm.
 The brakes consist of a 30 cm steel disc in front with a four-piston radial caliper, and a 22 cm steel disc with a single caliper at the rear.
 Complementing this for 2017 is Bosch 9.1ML single channel ABS, at the front.